 What causes range anxiety?

-One of the main factors that can trigger range anxiety in someone is the concern or fear that they might run out of power and not reach their destination during a trip.
+One of the main factors that can trigger range anxiety is technical (concern or fear that they might run out of power and not reach their destination during a trip) and the second triggering factor can be mental (your personality structure and your most dominant personality traits).

 These are some of the other main factors that contribute to range anxiety.